Operation Rahu Episode XII Partial Solar Eclipse

 Professional Tour Guide MS Pom Dararat and her expensive outfits

 4.Apply theory of "Angular Diameter" to determine how far and how big of the sun

-Sincery thanks to the ancient Greek Astronomer "Eratosthenes and Aristarchus of Samos" who first calculated Earth's circumference, distance Earth - Moon and Earth - Sun that inspired my effort to come up with modernized digital tecnology called "The Rahu Equation"
+Sincery thanks to the ancient Greek Astronomer "Eratosthenes and Aristarchus of Samos" who first calculated Earth's circumference, distance Earth - Moon and Earth - Sun that inspired me to come up with a modernized digital tecnology called "The Rahu Equation"